MingjunZhong/NeuralNetNilm/README.md

 2. sequence-to-point (seq2point) model, where the input is the mains windows (599 timepoints in the paper) and output is the midpoint of the corresponding appliance windows (a single point).

-A better code can be found at https://github.com/MingjunZhong/transferNILM
+A more refined code can be found at https://github.com/MingjunZhong/transferNILM, where you could also get preprocessed data.

 Any questions please drop me an email at mzhong@lincoln.ac.uk